-The first time I sailed on Lake Victoria, I was seven years old with my nine year old brother in a canoe at Ggaba landing site, which is a few meters away from home.
+The first time I sailed on Lake Victoria, I was seven years old with my 9-year-old brother in a canoe at Ggaba landing site, which is a few meters away from home.
 We had an overwhelming experience and since then our curiosity to sail farther grew each and every day, to the point that we have swum several times to the islands adjacent to Ggaba landing site.

-Recently I set sail to Kalangala, district with writers, photographers, travelers, patriotic Ugandans who want to document and see the Uganda through their own eyes under the umbrella #KoikoiUg – one of the projects of Kafunda Kreatives.
+Recently I set sail to Kalangala, a district with writers, photographers, travelers, patriotic Ugandans who want to document and see Uganda through their own eyes under the umbrella #KoikoiUg – one of the projects of Kafunda Kreatives.
 I am part of this movement because I know a single bracelet does not jingle.

 When most people decide to visit Kalangala, it’s no secret they think it is one big island in the middle of Lake Victoria.
 Yet, Kalangala consists of eighty-four islands also known as Ssese islands.
 Inside Uganda boundary, the largest island is Buggala with a surface area of 275 Square Kilometers.
 Which is also the second largest in Lake Victoria after Ukerewe Island in Tanzania with a surface of 530 Square kilometers.

 Ssese is among the counties of Buganda kingdom and constituents all the islands in Uganda in Lake Victoria.
 Ssese is the spiritual center of “Misagwa” – spirits also loosely pronounced as “Misabwa” and a home to all Buganda guardians “Lubaale” hence the indigenous name “Nalubaale” for the lake.